liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 #### Why was this change made?
-This change helps keep a unified UI and consistent experience for uploading logos all around the portal that can be customized from a single location.
-In addition, it adds new features such as cropping and support for cancelling.
+This change helps keep a unified UI and consistent experience for uploading logos in the portal that can be customized from a single location.
+In addition, it adds new features such as cropping and support for canceling.

 ---------------------------------------